1.

 Q:

-If a guest checked in a hotel in mid-December 2024 and checked out in mid-January 2025, the stay of 28 consecutive nights of stay covers a period before the commencement date of HAT.
+If a guest checked in a hotel in mid-December 2024 and checked out in mid-January 2025, the stay of 28 consecutive nights covers a period before the commencement of HAT collection.
 In this circumstance, will the guest's accommodation be subject to HAT?
-(NEW)

 A:

-Regardless of when an occupant checks in the hotel, so long as the occupant stays in the same hotel for 28 consecutive nights or more, the stay will be regarded as long-term accommodation, and the relevant accommodation charge will not be subject to HAT.
+Regardless of when an occupant checks in the hotel, so long as the occupant stays in the same hotel for not less than 28 consecutive nights, the stay will be regarded as long-term accommodation, and the relevant accommodation charge will not be subject to HAT.

 15.